IsaiahDuarte/TriggerTroubleshooter/README.md

 # TriggerTroubleshooter
-- Define what types of triggers are supported or not with this configuration.
+- Define if the fields being observed by the monitor
+-

 # What works